ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab2.md

 https://maps.googleapis.com/maps/api/place/nearbysearch/json?location=${Latitude},${Longitude}&radius=500&type=neighborhood&key=AIzaSyDY3asGAq-ArtPl6J2v7kcO_YSRYrjTFug
 ~~~

+> Note: Your API Key will be different than the one in the URL above.

 ### Step 2: Build Geo Location Enrichment DataFlow Section

 Six processors are needed to add geographic location enrichment to your dataflow.
 Each processor holds a critical role in transporting the enriched data to a destination:

-**InvokeHTTP** performs an HTTP request to access data from Google Places API about places nearby a vehicle's location
+- **InvokeHTTP** performs an HTTP request to access data from Google Places API about places nearby a vehicle's location
-**EvaluateJsonPath** extract neighborhoods_nearby and city data elements out of JSON structure
+- **EvaluateJsonPath** extract neighborhoods_nearby and city data elements out of JSON structure
-**RouteOnAttribute** routes FlowFiles as long as their neighborhoods_nearby and city attributes do not contain empty strings
+- **RouteOnAttribute** routes FlowFiles as long as their neighborhoods_nearby and city attributes do not contain empty strings
-**AttributesToJSON** represents the enriched attributes in JSON structure
+- **AttributesToJSON** represents the enriched attributes in JSON structure
-**MergeContent** merges FlowFiles together by concatenating their JSON content together
+- **MergeContent** merges FlowFiles together by concatenating their JSON content together
-**PutFile** writes the enriched geographic location contents of the FlowFile to the local file system
+- **PutFile** writes the enriched geographic location contents of the FlowFile to the local file system

 ### 2.1 Learning Objectives: DataFlow Geo Enrichment Addition
 - Add/Configure/Connect processors to ingest, filter and store geo enriched API data